WeirdCatAFK/WeirdCatAFK/README.md

 **Software Engineering Student | Aspiring Data Scientist**

+If you are currently reading this, wait a minute for my publication paper to submit and you'll find yourselve surprised with my next unreleased project.

 I am a developer focused on building scalable systems and analyzing complex data structures fascinated on learning, our brains and systems.
 On the end of the road there is only complexity.

 ## 🛠️ What I'm Good At